We can help solve the world’s biggest health problems through our innovative approach to healthcare technology, starting with these key efforts.

 By calculating the total daily dose of opioids, we can identify patients who may benefit from actions such as closer monitoring, tapering opioid use, prescribing Naloxone, or other methods to decrease the risk of overdose.

-Healthcare providers working on the front lines of public health crises, such as the coronavirus pandemic, need actionable tools enabling them to access and share timely information to prevent and slow the spread of disease.
-In conjunction with NCPDP, we have developed a Standards-based Model to support efforts to monitor national disease diagnoses, progression, treatment, and vaccination success.
+Healthcare providers working on the front lines of public health crises, such as the Coronavirus pandemic, need actionable tools enabling them to access and share timely information to prevent and slow the spread of disease.
+In conjunction with other healthcare entities, we have developed a Standards-based Model to support efforts to monitor national disease diagnoses, progression, treatment, and vaccination success.
 This model serves as a single source of truth for testing results, patient demographics, vaccinations, and surveillance reporting.